-So, you’ve been enjoying your new computer the last few months, and as time has passed by, it has been getting slower and slower.
-It’s finally to the point that it’s almost unusable and is driving you nuts when you do use it for recreation or to do work.
+So, you’ve been enjoying your new computer for the last few months, and as time has passed, it has been getting slower and slower.
+It’s finally to the point that it’s almost unusable and is driving you up the wall when you use it for recreation or work.
 So what do you do?
 Pick it up, throw it away, and buy a new one?
 Nope.
 The correct answer is to call tech support or search the Internet and see if you can find out what is wrong with your computer and fix it.

-Sometimes you will need to buy a new computer, especially if your current one is ten years old.
-But if you’ve only had it a few months to a few years, you most likely need to do some basic cleanup and update the software you have on your computer.
+Sometimes you must buy a new computer, especially if your current one is ten years old.
+But if you’ve only had it a few months to a few years, you most likely need to do some basic cleanup and update your computer’s software.
 Before you start to panic or rush out to buy a new computer, you should try the tips I have here for you to see if they will get your laptop up and running like new again.

 1. Update Software

-I know some of you reading this might already know that it makes sense to upgrade your software, such as virus and spyware protection software.
+Some of you reading this might already know that upgrading your software, such as virus and spyware protection software makes sense.
 Still, many people probably don’t realize that updating all your other software programs will also help improve the speed of your computer.
-Sure your software might do exactly what it’s supposed to ideally, but the reality is that your software is full of glitches and bugs that can be fixed by downloading patches.
+Sure, your software might do exactly what it’s supposed to, ideally, but the reality is that your software is full of glitches and bugs that can be fixed by downloading patches.
 By downloading these patches, it won’t only improve the efficiency of your computer and software, but it will also enhance its security.
 Updating your software is different for each program.

-Sometimes you have to do it manually from inside the program itself, and other times it’s automatic.
+Sometimes, you have to do it manually from inside the program; other times, it’s automatic.
 For programs like virus and spyware protection software, you should set it to update automatically.
-If you have other programs that auto-update themselves, put them to do so also.
+If you have other programs that auto-update themselves, put them to do so, too.
 This will keep you from having to worry about updating your software yourself.
-For the rest of your software that doesn’t automatically update itself, checking for updates at least once a month for them should be sufficient.
-It may seem not very pleasant to update your software, especially if you have to do it manually, but you will be glad you did in the end, and your computer will thank you for it.
+For the rest of your software that doesn’t automatically update itself, checking for updates at least once a month should be sufficient.
+It may seem unpleasant to update your software, especially if you have to do it manually, but you will be glad you did it in the end, and your computer will thank you for it.

 The panel, and click on Automatic Updates in the Control Panel window.
-In Window Vista, go to Start>Control Panel and click on Windows Updates.
-In the Windows, Updates window, click on Change Settings in the left pane.
+Go to Start>Control Panel in Windows Vista and click on Windows Updates.
+In the Windows Updates window, click Change Settings in the left pane.
 Regardless of which version of Windows you are using, you will have the same options to choose from, which are:

 1. Automatically Download and Install Updates